Clare Boothe Luce

-Clare Boothe Luce (March 10, 1903 – October 9, 1987) was an American writer, politician, diplomat, and conservative public intellectual.
+Clare Boothe Luce (March 10, 1903 – October 9, 1987) was an American writer, politician, diplomat, and public intellectual.
 A versatile author, she is best known for her 1936 hit play The Women, which had an all-female cast.
 Her writings extended from drama and screen scenarios to fiction, journalism, and war reportage.
 She served as a U.S. representative from Connecticut's 4th congressional district from 1943 to 1947, and as U.S. Ambassador to Italy from 1953 to 1956.
 She was married to Henry Luce, publisher of Time, Life, Fortune, and Sports Illustrated.
+She converted to Catholicism in 1946.

 Politically, Luce was a leading conservative in later life and was well known for her anti-communism.
 In her youth, she briefly aligned herself with the liberalism of President Franklin Roosevelt as a protégé of Bernard Baruch but later became an outspoken critic of Roosevelt.
 Although she was a strong supporter of the Anglo-American alliance in World War II, she remained outspokenly critical of British colonialism in India.

-Known as a charismatic and forceful public speaker, especially after her conversion to Catholicism in 1946, she campaigned for every Republican presidential nominee from Wendell Willkie to Ronald Reagan.
+Luce campaigned for every Republican presidential nominee from Wendell Willkie to Ronald Reagan.